GCyganek/rapier-app/server/ENDPOINTS.md

 Endpoint takes JSON string as x-www-form-urlencoded body parameter and saves given players in server.
 JSON should be an array of `PlayerData` interface instances.
 Server generates unique ids for each player.
 Player id is a 7 digit string.
-Endpoint returns ids of successfully added players.
+Endpoint returns ids of successfully added players or null if operation failed.

 ### Method
 `POST`